gkiarashv/xv6/contributions/Oct 31 2023/schedtest_usage/README.md

 # schedtest command

-To test the `schedtest` command, we first test it against two new commands that can give in-depth inside of execution.
+To test the `schedtest` command, we first test it against two new commands that can give an in-depth inside of execution.

 ## t1 and t2 commands
 Two new commands of `t1` and `t2` have been written with the same simple codes: